khake19/school-pulse/README.md

 SchoolPulse is a school information system designed to manage teachers, students, and classroom data with a clean, modern UI.
 Built with React and Chakra UI, it’s focused on ease of use, fast filtering, and real-time feedback.

+> This project is a work in progress.
+Focus so far has been on clean architecture and working components — additional features like the dashboard summary are actively being developed.

 ## ✨ Features

 - 🔍 Teacher listing with search, filters, and pagination